People tend to look at a map of Kazakhstan and say: “Looks like there is nothing here in the middle, we can just pass through quickly.”

 En route to Kyzylorda, you pass the Betpak-Dala desert, one of the few remaining places a herd of the embattled saiga still lives.
 If you head north instead, you can find mysterious “balbal” sculptures guarding the steppe around Ulytau.

-Ulytau is known as the mythical heartland of Kazakhstan, where the nation was born.
-There are some monuments to visit.
+Ulytau is known as the mythical heartland of Kazakhstan; this is where the nation was born.
 It is also known for having the best lamb in Kazakhstan.
 Though almost every region claims to have a spot like this, Ulytau is definitely the remotest of them all.

-Undaunted overlanders might want to drive to Ayagoz.
-The road is supposed to be horrible.
-There is no other reason to do it.
+Undaunted overlanders might want to drive from Karaganda to Ayagoz.
+The road is absolutely horrible, which should serve as a good enough reason to do it.

 Kyzylorda, Aralsk, Baikonur & Aqtobe

 Next stop en route is Aralsk, the hub for visitors interested in seeing the Aral Sea on the Kazakh side.
 After that comes the Baikonur Cosmodrome.
-It is still expensive and difficult to visit here, but if you are lucky, you can watch a rocket get launched into space from outside of the closed city.
+It is still expensive and difficult to visit here, but if you are lucky, you can watch a rocket get launched into space, either while on a tour, or from outside of the closed city.

 - Almaty Region: Kazakhstan’s most pleasant city, sat on the doorstep of a mountain range.
 Beyond, a landscape safari beckons.